 Community College Campus Safety Efforts

-In order to keep students updated and informed, the campus security efforts utilize the tools of technology to help ensure the safety of all BCC students, faculty
+In order to keep students updated and informed, the campus security efforts utilize the tools of technology to help ensure the safety of all BCC students, faculty, and community members.

 Community College Campus Safety Tips